 Q. What happened?

-On Friday, May 21, and Saturday, May 22, the Chairman of The Chapel's Board of Trustees called a committee to conduct an inquiry into the events that transpired, in accordance with Constitution Policy C-19.
+Around the same time, concerns of a very different nature were brought to the Board of Trustees, involving claims against Pastor Tim of harshness and fear-based leadership toward The Chapel’s staff.
+On Friday, May 21, and Saturday, May 22, the Chairman of The Chapel's Board of Trustees called a committee to conduct an inquiry into these claims, in accordance with Constitution Policy C-19.
 (This policy can be reviewed in its entirety at the link in the Resources section below.)
-At that time, the Trustees placed Pastor Tim, along with Executive Pastor Jim Mitchell, on a voluntary administrative leave.
-In their absence, Pastor Mike was reinstated and also placed on administrative leave while the inquiry runs its course.

 Q. What’s going on now?

 A. In late May, the Constitution Committee engaged the services of The Center Consulting Group, an independent, third-party firm that assisted The Chapel in the fact-finding measures necessary to bring about resolution to our present situation.
 Their work included many one-on-one interviews, a broad analysis of our staff team, and more.
 The Center delivered their comprehensive findings to the Committee in a formal presentation in early July, along with a number of recommendations for the Committee to consider.

 This inquiry uncovered a consistent pattern of conduct that substantiated the concerns raised about Pastor Tim Armstrong’s leadership.
 Given this troubling and consistent fact-pattern, The Constitution Committee unanimously recommended to the Trustees that Pastor Tim, in accordance with language outlined in The Chapel’s Constitution, was unable to fulfill the duties of senior pastor and therefore cannot be restored to the role of senior pastor of The Chapel.
 The Trustees unanimously voted to affirm that recommendation.
 In late July, Pastor Tim agreed to resign, effective immediately.